 To make sure what to do next, we’ve decided to listen to you and your arguments.
 So it’s high time for you to speak out!

 Will you support us if we start fundraising for Freemake Video Converter for Mac development?
 Tell us in the comments!

-Meanwhile, if you have MOV files on your Mac and want to use it across multiple gadgets, you may find useful converting the files with these three easy steps.
+Meanwhile, if you have MOV files on your Mac and want to use it across multiple gadgets, you may find it useful to convert MOV to MP4.